artismarti/recruit/questions.md

 ## What do you think about mental health?
 How do you raise mental health awareness as a company?

 ## Beyond time off for therapy, what work place adjustments do you make for staff with mental health concerns, such as dyslexia?

+## Do you have a learning and development budget?
+If so, what are your policies around this?

+## What kind of bennefits do you offer?
+Please go into detail about these and include pension schemes, private health care and life insurance.